apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 #### Arguments

-- **expression1**: Column or literal value to compare and return if equal to expression2.
+- **expression1**: Expression to compare and return if equal to expression2.
+  Can be a constant, column, or function, and any combination of arithmetic operators.
-- **expression2**: Column or literal value to compare to expression1.
+- **expression2**: Expression to compare to expression1.
+  Can be a constant, column, or function, and any combination of arithmetic operators.

 ## String Functions